-Due to popular demand, we are running our Great St Albans Sunflower Challenge again this year as part of our ongoing Pollinator Highway projects.
+Due to popular demand, we ran our Great St Albans Sunflower Challenge again this year as part of our ongoing Pollinator Highway projects.
 Last year we managed to plant over 1898 seeds, resulting in sunflowers blooming in gardens across St Albans.
 Sunflowers are easy to grow, but the slugs and snails do love them.
 Please don’t use slug pellets or other chemicals, as these are very harmful to the wildlife we’re trying to protect.
 Instead, sow your sunflowers in pots first, and plant out when they’re big enough to cope with a little nibbling.
-For more information on how to grow them, check out this Sunflower Grow Guide.
+For even better results, dig a pond to attract natural predators like frogs and toads!

 The Great St Albans Sunflower Challenge 2020